jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Best-Practice/Blue-green-Deployment.md

 ### Create application and deployment group

 On the **Deployment Application** page, after appointing the region as the same as that of Virtual Machines and Object Storage Service, click **Create Application**,

+Use JD Distributed Service Framework: Please select **No** by default

 ![Alt text](https://github.com/jdcloudcom/cn/blob/edit/image/CodeDeploy/Ch/Pra-1%EF%BC%88Ch%EF%BC%89.png)